 Section 4541(a)(2) of the Balanced Budget Act (BBA) (P.L.
-105-33) of 1997, which added $\underline{\$1834(k)(5)}$ to the Act, required payment under a prospective payment system for outpatient rehabilitation services (except those furnished by or under arrangements with a hospital).
+105-33) of 1997, which added $\underline{\$1834(k)(5)}$ to the Act, required payment under a prospective payment system (PPS) for outpatient rehabilitation services (except those furnished by or under arrangements with a hospital).
 Outpatient rehabilitation services include the following services:

+- Physical therapy

+- Speech-language pathology; and

-- Physical therapy (which includes outpatient speech-language pathology); and - Occupational therapy.
+- Occupational therapy.

-Section 4541(c) of the BBA required application of a financial limitation to all outpatient rehabilitation services (except those furnished by or under arrangements with a hospital).
-In 1999, an annual per beneficiary limit of \$1,500 applied to all outpatient physical therapy services (including speech-language pathology services).
+Section 4541(c) of the BBA required application of financial limitations to all outpatient rehabilitation services (except those furnished by or under arrangements with a hospital).
+In 1999, an annual per beneficiary limit of \$1,500 was applied, including all outpatient physical therapy services and speech-language pathology services.
 A separate limit applied to all occupational therapy services.
-The limit is based on incurred expenses and includes applicable deductible and coinsurance.
+The limits were based on incurred expenses and included applicable deductible and coinsurance.
 The BBA provided that the limits be indexed by the Medicare Economic Index (MEI) each year beginning in 2002.
-The annual limit is announced in the final rule of the Medicare Physician Fee Schedule, released on or about November 1 of each year.
-It is also available in MedLearn Matters articles, contractor Web sites and at www.cms.hhs.gov/therapyservices.